-An unwillingness to see the reality of the situation Ignoring the warnings about the financial position, both internally and externally, to avoid recognising that the current plan was not working.
-An absence of leadership Being unable to take difficult decisions - both by officers and councillors.
+Ignoring the warnings about the financial position, both internally and externally, to avoid recognising that the current plan was not working.
+Being unable to take difficult decisions - both by officers and councillors.
 This means less problem solving and scrutiny of proposals.
-Inadequate governance processes A significant lack of oversight by councillors, particularly by governance and audit committees.
+A significant lack of oversight by councillors, particularly by governance and audit committees.
 A lack of skills contributes to this.
-Weak financial management Weak and insufficient processes that lack accountability, sustainability, and transparency.
+Weak and insufficient processes that lack accountability, sustainability, and transparency.
 This can be indicated by a substantial decline in reserves, which limits solutions to problems when they arise.